Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/doc-scan.md

 So if you use a FritzBox you have to make the following settings in the menu of the FritzBox first:

-1. click on `Home Network` in the user interface of the FRITZ!Box.
+1. Click on `Home Network` in the user interface of the FRITZ!Box.

-2. click on `Network` in the `Home network` menu.
+2. Click on `Network` in the `Home network` menu.

 3. Click the `Network Settings` tab.

-    In the `DNS rebind protection` section, enter `local.polydocs.io` in the **Host name exceptions** input field for which DNS rebind protection should not apply.Confirm with `Apply`.
+    In the `DNS rebind protection` section, enter `local.polydocs.io` in the **Host name exceptions** input field for which DNS rebind protection should not apply.
+Confirm with `Apply`.

 ---